-You know how many times I hear those words?
-There are two different scenarios where that question always comes up, and doesn’t come up.
-The first scenario where it doesn’t come up is when someone’s in the situation, when they’re with someone that is difficult, that is challenging, and the relationship is so hard.
+Do you know how many times I hear those words?
+There are two different scenarios where that question always comes up and doesn’t come up.
+The first scenario where it doesn’t come up is when someone’s in the situation when they’re with someone that is difficult, that is challenging, and the relationship is so hard.

 What they’ll do is point the finger and say, “Why do you keep doing this to me?
 Why are you doing this to me?
 How could you do this to me?”